pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Diego is the new application runtime that Pivotal Cloud Foundry will use by default to run your apps.

-Diego enables many new features and enhancements.
+Diego enables many new features and enhancements, such as allowing the deployment of thousands of applications and resurrecting crashed applications within seconds.
+It also supports new workloads, such as .NET on Windows and Docker on Linux, and enables SSH access to containers.

+Details about how Diego works can be found [here](../../concepts/diego/diego-auction.html)

 Details about SSH access to application containers on Diego can be found [here](../../customizing/diego-ssh/index.html).